boomernag/feel-so-good/README.md

 ### Project Goals
 #### Target Audience
-- People who love tea
-- People who want to get acquainted with tea culture
-- People who want to organise a party in Chineese or Japaneese style, search for tea ceremony service
+- People who wants to feel good
-- People who want to get a new experience, curious about new things and want to get more knowledge about tea practice
-- People interested in Eastern culture in general
-- People who want to buy tea, teaware and care about good quality
+- People who wants to buy products regarding feeling good
-- People who are into meditation, yoga and similar practices
+- People who wants to be inspired to feeling good

 #### Visitor/user goals:
-- Purchase products/services shown on the website in a safe and secure way
+- Purchase products shown on the website in a safe and secure way
-- Get information about tea ceremonies and different aspects of drinking tea
+- Get inspiration about feeling good
-- Organise custom tea events with special preferences

 #### Business goals(site owner's goals):
-- Provide users with a secure professional e-commerce online shop
+- Provide users with a secure professional e-commerce online shop.
-- Make profit from selling teas, teaware and tea ceremony services
+- Make profit from selling products.
-- Promote tea culture in Ireland
-- Make the brand more recognisable and expand the business
+- Inspire people who are striving to feel good.
 ### User Stories
 #### Common user stories (guests, new users and authenticated users)
 - As a user, I expect to access the website from any device, so that I can use the website anytime and anywhere.